mtdol/cm/README.md

 Examples:
 ```
 > def int x := 5.5.
-1:CONTRACT: Recieved type float for var x but expected one of (int;).
+CONTRACT: Recieved type float for var x but expected one of (int;).
 > def types ("int", "float";) x := 5.5.
 5
 > def types ("int", "float";) x := "5.5".
-1:CONTRACT: Recieved type string for var x but expected one of (int, float;).
+CONTRACT: Recieved type string for var x but expected one of (int, float;).

 > typedef S := types ("int","bool";) a, float b;.

 > struct S (true,4.5;).
 (struct S (true, 4.5;))
 > struct S (5.5, 4.5;).
-1:GENERIC: Could not validate struct against type schema: ...
+GENERIC: Could not validate struct against type schema: ...
 ```

 ## Error Handling
 Errors messages have the following form:
 ```
-linenum|NL:id:(space)main message
+id:(space)main message
 ```

 for example:
 ```
 > 5.0 / 0.
-1:CONTRACT: Divide by zero.
+CONTRACT: Divide by zero.

 > 6
-1:PARSE: No termination of statement.
+PARSE: No termination of statement.

 > error "my error"
-NL:GENERIC: my error
+GENERIC: my error
 ```

-`NL` represents the lack of a line number.
 The id represents the type of error and the message body is to be used in debugging.

 ### Try Catch